AlbertAmbani2/company-app/README.md

 The page will reload when you make changes.\

-To view System Admin Panel use:
+To view System Admin Panel use: http://localhost:3000/admin
 Username: Bret
 Password: 92998-3874

+To view Employees Page  : http://localhost:3000/login
+username: Antonette
+password: 90566-7771

 You may also see any lint errors in the console.